mit-ll-ai-technology/maite/docs/source/explanation.rst

-.. _jatic-toolbox-explanation:
+.. _maite-explanation:

 Explanation
 ===========

-Articles and posts about topics relevant -- directly or indirectly -- to jatic-toolbox.
+Articles and posts about topics relevant -- directly or indirectly -- to maite.

 .. toctree::
    :maxdepth: 1